hironico/mini-sql/README.md

 - very lightweight (core program is less than one MB)
 - very fast
 - full of essential functionalities
+- pleasant to use user interface (thanks [icons8](https://icons8.com) the creators of fantastic Pichon)

 # Database support